SEMICeu/NIFO_pilot/README.md

 ## Installation

-1. Clone or download this repository
+1. Clone or download this repository.
-2. From the project's root folder, run `npm install` from the command line
+2. From the project's root folder, run `npm install` from the command line to install the dependencies.

 ## How to use